Padar, Rewa

-Padar is a village of Mauganj tehsil in the Rewa district of Madhya Pradesh, India.
+Padar is a village of Mauganj tehsil in the Mauganj district of Madhya Pradesh, India.
 It is situated near about 8 km south from Mauganj.

 There is a big dam in Padar, south of Barahawatola and Nandanpur, which played an important role in irrigation of land of nearby villages i.e. Nandanpur, Padar, Kirtiya and many others villages.
+In padar Village there are many schools such Middle school barahavatola, High school Barahavatola, Kanya school padar....